 This common product you can find in every supermarket is an excellent binding ingredient that’s long been used in baking.

-Mashed bananas are tasty egg replacers in the muffin, cake, pancake, and quick bread recipes.
+Mashed bananas are tasty egg replacers in muffin, cake, pancake, and quick bread recipes.
 If you are one of these rare individuals that hate bananas, you should be aware that bananas (surprisingly) add banana flavor to the treat.
 If bananas don’t tickle your taste buds, choose another egg replacer from our list.

 ¼ cup = 1 egg